MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   ///
   /// The default value is a system suggested path, based on users' local environment.
   ///
-  /// Set the `SaveAsFilePath` for save as
+  /// Set the `SaveAsFilePath` for save as.
   [propput] HRESULT SaveAsFilePath ([in] LPCWSTR value);

-  /// Get the `SaveAsFilePath` for save as
+  /// Get the `SaveAsFilePath` for save as.
   [propget] HRESULT SaveAsFilePath ([out, retval] LPWSTR* value);

   /// `AllowReplace` allows you to control what happens when a file already
   /// exists in the file path to which the Save As operation is saving.
   /// Setting this TRUE allows existing files to be replaced.
-  /// Settings this FALSE will not replace existing files and  will return
+  /// Setting this FALSE will not replace existing files and will return
-  /// COREWEBVIEW2_SAVE_AS_FILE_ALREADY_EXISTS.
+  /// COREWEBVIEW2_SAVE_AS_UI_RESULT_FILE_ALREADY_EXISTS.
   ///
-  /// The default value is FALSE
+  /// The default value is FALSE.
   ///
-  /// Set if allowed to replace the old file if duplicate happens in the save as [propput] HRESULT AllowReplace ([in] BOOL value);
+  /// Set if allowed to replace the old file if duplicate happens in the save as.
+  [propput] HRESULT AllowReplace ([in] BOOL value);

-  /// Get the duplicates replace rule for save as [propget] HRESULT AllowReplace ([out, retval] BOOL* value);
+  /// Get the duplicates replace rule for save as.
+  [propget] HRESULT AllowReplace ([out, retval] BOOL* value);

   /// How to save documents with different kind.
 See the enum
   /// COREWEBVIEW2_SAVE_AS_KIND for a description of the different options.
   /// If the kind isn't allowed for the current document,
-  /// COREWEBVIEW2_SAVE_AS_UI_KIND_NOT_SUPPORTED will be returned from ShowSaveAsUI.
+  /// COREWEBVIEW2_SAVE_AS_UI_RESULT_KIND_NOT_SUPPORTED will be returned from
+  /// ShowSaveAsUI.
   ///
-  /// The default value is COREWEBVIEW2_SAVE_AS_KIND_DEFAULT
+  /// The default value is COREWEBVIEW2_SAVE_AS_KIND_DEFAULT.
   ///
-  /// Set the kind for save as
+  /// Set the kind for save as.
   [propput] HRESULT Kind ([in] COREWEBVIEW2_SAVE_AS_KIND value);

-  /// Get the kind for save as
+  /// Get the kind for save as.
   [propget] HRESULT Kind ([out, retval] COREWEBVIEW2_SAVE_AS_KIND* value);
 }

-/// Receive the result for `ShowSaveAsUI` method [uuid(1a02e9d9-14d3-41c6-9581-8d6e1e6f50fe), object, pointer_default(unique)] interface ICoreWebView2ShowSaveAsUICompletedHandler : IUnknown {
+/// Receive the result for `ShowSaveAsUI` method.
+[uuid(1a02e9d9-14d3-41c6-9581-8d6e1e6f50fe), object, pointer_default(unique)]
+interface ICoreWebView2ShowSaveAsUICompletedHandler : IUnknown {
   HRESULT Invoke([in] HRESULT errorCode, [in] COREWEBVIEW2_SAVE_AS_UI_RESULT result);